 4. Will you inform me if the cord blood unit is unlikely to be suitable for transplant?

 The private cord blood banks should state clearly the information that will be provided to you throughout the process of collecting, processing and storing your cord blood.
-The bank may not assess the likelihood of the cord blood unit to be used in a transplant.
+The bank may not assess the likelihood of the cord blood unit being suitable for use in a transplant.
 They may instead leave this decision up to a physician should the need arise.
 You may wish to compare banks based on the information that they are able to provide you with about your cord blood.
-It is common for private cord blood banks to provide clients with TNC and CD34+ cell counts.
-You may wish to use the table presented here (How could my privately cord blood be used?) to inform your decisions about private cord blood banking.
+It is common for private cord blood banks to provide clients with total nucleated cell (TNC) counts and CD34+ cell counts.

 5. What quality control tests are performed to assess the quality of my cord blood?

-Common methods include: testing for microbiological (bacterial and fungal) contamination, viability testing, total nucleated cell count, CD34+ cell count and colony forming unit assays.
+Common methods include: testing for microbiological (bacterial and fungal) contamination, viability testing, TNC counts, CD34+ cell count and colony forming unit assays.
 These methods are explained in more detail in the ‘Key cord blood banking information’ section of this guidance.

 6. What would happen to my cord blood unit if the bank were to close down for any reason?